department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ### What is a marker?

-A marker is an piece of bronze, granite, or marble with an inscription that is placed flat on the ground or mounted on a wall.
+A marker is a piece of bronze, granite, or marble with an inscription that is placed flat on the ground or mounted on a wall.

 [See what each marker type looks like.](https://www.cem.va.gov/cem/docs/factsheets/HeadstoneMarkerMedallion_Brochure.pdf)